 Currently, we do not output alignment strings.
 Our implementation of .tsv may evolve in future versions.
 Contact us if a particular feature does interest you.

-Vidjil output includes segmentation of V(D)J recombinations.
+Vidjil output includes analysis of V(D)J recombinations.
 This happens in the following situations:

 in a first pass, when requested with

 -Uoption, in a

 The goal of this ultra-fast analysis, based on a seed heuristics, is only to identify the locus and to locate the w-window overlapping the CDR3.
 This should not be taken as a real V(D)J designation, as the center of the window may be shifted up to 15 bases from the actual center.

 in a second pass, on the standard output and in both